BjornKennethHolmstrom/DidiS/README.md

-# SweDD (Swedish Direct Democracy)
+# DiDiS (Direct Democracy in Sweden)
 ## Digital Democracy Platform for Sweden

-SweDD is an open-source digital democracy platform designed specifically for the Swedish context, integrating with existing digital infrastructure and democratic traditions while enabling new forms of civic participation.
+DiDiS is an open-source digital democracy platform designed specifically for the Swedish context, integrating with existing digital infrastructure and democratic traditions while enabling new forms of civic participation.

 ### Vision
 To create a secure, accessible, and effective platform for direct democratic participation in Sweden, building on existing democratic strengths while enabling new forms of civic engagement.